XiaSun-Atmos/test-case-docs/source/2019Barry.rst

   :width: 1600
   :align: center

-  Simulated outgoing longwave radiation (OLR) at the top of atmosphere (TOA) from GFSv16beta and GFSv15p2, and infrared images from `NASA Worldview <https://worldview.earthdata.nasa.gov/>`_
+  Simulated outgoing longwave radiation (OLR) at the top of atmosphere (TOA) from GFSv16beta and GFSv15p2, and infrared images from `NASA Worldview <https://worldview.earthdata.nasa.gov/>`_ at the forecast hour of 72.

 * Comparison with satellite product also indicates a right-of-track error
 * Lower OLR near the tropical cyclone (TC) center suggests more clouds in GFSv15p2 than in GFSv16beta